jruwaard/aph_ema_handbook/docs/study-design.md

 \index{Methods!Ethical considerations}

-All clinical studies that involve human participants need to be evaluated by a Medical Research and Ethics Committee (MERC; Dutch: 'METC').
+All clinical studies that involve human participants need to be evaluated by a Medical Research and Ethics Committee (MREC; Dutch: 'METC').
 Recently, the committees have also been tasked to determine whether a medical device is used and to evaluate the safety and quality of the device.
 Researchers are therefore required to add a section in the research protocol, explaining why the